 Code Enforcement responds to fire/life safety complaints within two working days, and non-fire/life safety complaints within eight working days.

 For more information on the process, or to register a complaint, please telephone the City of Irvine Code Enforcement Section or click here to send an email.

-When emailing a complaint, please be sure to include a brief description of the potential code violation and the location.
+When emailing a complaint, please be sure to include a thorough description of the potential code violation and the specific location.
 A daytime phone number is helpful should additional information be required.

 CITY OF IRVINE SHOPPING CART REGULATIONS ORDINANCE